decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 ```

 ## Governance File Metadata
 As with Trust Establishment, it makes sense to add some meta data to the governance file to assist those who are using the file.
+See (Linked Governance)[#]

 The full University Diploma example used in this document is included as the first sample listed in the Appendix.

+**trusted_governance** (optional): Contains a list of publisher DIDs and document URIs for goverance files trusted by the author of THIS governance file.
+Upon retrieval, the document must be signed by the stated publisher to be considered valid.
+TODO: Include a note about how to link to a specific version  / general version of governance file when versioning is added.

 ```json
 {